Supply and Appropriation (Main Estimates) Act 2024

 Groups Affected

-- Government Departments: The bill directly impacts all government departments by setting their spending limits and outlining the rules for resource use and income allocation.
+- Government Departments and Agencies: The bill directly impacts all government departments and agencies by setting their spending limits and allocating resources for the 2024-25 fiscal year.
+The impact will vary depending on individual departmental allocations.

 Powered by nyModel